duongnghiephuy/online_food_store_web/README.md

 I chose PHP not because of its popularity.
 PHP has come a long way from a bad language and now matured with object oriented programming, functional programming.
 This allows me to apply clear separation in code, use native PHP template with OOP, make SQL querry while keeeping the website as lightweight as possible.

 The aim is to learn, build from sratch without installing too many dependencies.
-The website should be light, fast, with basic authorization for admin, basic admin management for products displayed and orders (This is implemented by SQL CURD).
+The website should be light, fast, with basic authorization for admin, basic admin management for products displayed and orders (by SQL).

 CSS is built natively with CSS Grid, CSS Flexbox for responsive website.